valeriansaliou/sonic/README.md

 * **Networked channel interface (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
 The Sonic Channel protocol was designed to be lightweight on resources and simple to integrate with (the protocol is specified in the sections below).
 * **Easy-to-use libraries**, that let you connect to Sonic Channel from your apps.

-## Limitations

-* **Indexed data limits**: Sonic is designed for large search indexes split over thousands of search buckets per collection.
-An IID (ie. Internal-ID) is stored in the index as a 32 bits number, which theoretically allow up to ~4.2 billion objects to be indexed (ie. OID) per bucket.
-We've observed storage savings of 30% to 40%, which justifies the trade-off on large databases (versus Sonic using 64 bits IIDs).
-Also, Sonic only keeps the N most recently pushed results for a given word, in a sliding window way (the sliding window width can be configured).
-* **Search query limits**: Sonic Natural Language Processing system (NLP) does not work at the sentence-level, for storage compactness reasons (we keep the FST graph shallow as to reduce time and space complexity).
-It works at the word-level, and is thus able to search per-word and can predict a word based on user input, though it is unable to predict the next word in a sentence.
-* **Real-time limits**: the FST needs to be re-built every time a word is pushed or popped from the bucket graph.
-As this is quite heavy, Sonic batches rebuild cycles.
-If you have just pushed a new word to the index and you are not seeing it in the `SUGGEST` command yet, wait for the next rebuild cycle to kick-in, or force it with `TRIGGER consolidate` in a `control` channel.
-* **Interoperability limits**: Sonic Channel protocol is the only way to read and write search entries to the Sonic search index.
-Sonic does not expose any HTTP API.
-Sonic Channel has been built with performance and minimal network footprint in mind.
-If you need to access Sonic Channel from an unsupported programming language, you can either [open an issue](https://github.com/valeriansaliou/sonic/issues/new) or look at the reference [node-sonic-channel](https://github.com/valeriansaliou/node-sonic-channel) implementation and build it in your target programming language.
-* **Hardware limits**: Sonic performs the search on the file-system directly; ie. it does not fit the index in RAM.
-A search query results in a lot of random accesses on the disk, which means that it will be quite slow on old-school HDDs and super-fast on newer SSDs.
-Do store the Sonic database on SSD-backed file systems only.

 ## How to use it?

 ### Installation